paulopasqual/paulopasqual/README.md

 💡- I'm interested in data analysis, product management, and helping people improve their IT skills.

-### I have a solid background in Education; for the past few years, I have been working as a product manager.
+### I have a solid background in Education, for the past few years, I have been working as a product manager.

 I'm interested in: